Looking after elderly parents, and children hanging around well into their 20s, are responsibilities that more homeowners are having to cope with.

 You will need planning permission if an outbuilding is to be specifically built for the purposes of being an annexe.

-When Do I Need a Planning Application?
+When Do I Need a Planning Application for an Annexe?

 If you find that the extensions you are allowed to build under Permitted Development (i.e without planning permission) are simply not big enough to create an annexe, then you will need to make a planning application.
 You and your designer will need to consider all the normal issues, like impact on neighbours, the design of your house, the right materials, etc, as you would with any extension.